 I am fully vaccinated + boosted and encourage you to be too.
-My household recovered from Covid in June of 2022.
-I am happy to wear a mask by request for private sessions and automatically wear a mask in group classes.
+I’m happy to wear a mask by request for private sessions and automatically wear a mask in group classes.

 Yes!
 While I am prioritizing in person sessions at this time, I understand that you may not be able to make it into the studio for a variety of reasons.
 In that case, I’m happy to work with you via Zoom wherever is convenient for you.

 Yes!
 Trio Circuit classes are now available.
 Please schedule a discovery call to learn more about how trios can help you on your wellness journey.

 Nope!
 We can work together as long as PayPal is available in your country and we are able to find a video chat service that works for you (typically Zoom).
 Just keep in mind that all sessions are booked in Central Time.

 Irene Bean Wellness is based in Oak Park, IL just outside of Chicago.
 All sessions are booked in Central Time.

 Studio address: 715 Lake Street, Suite 200, Oak Park, IL 60301

 Yes!
 In some cases, a medical release will be required before we begin our work.

 While many trainers use these metrics to track progress, I reject the notion that someone needs to weigh a certain amount or be a certain size to feel good in their bodies.
 My focus is on helping students gain both strength and body awareness so they are comfortable doing their daily activities of living, confident when trying something challenging, and knowledgeable about how to take care of themselves.